mclear73/Fungal-Algal-Tissue-Manuscript/Data_Analysis_Walk-through/Processing Raw Count Files.md

           conda activate py_39

-### Installing MongoDB ###
-- MongoDB is easy to install regardless of operating system
-- To install MongoDB, follow the [instructions found on their website](https://www.mongodb.com/docs/manual/installation/)
-- If you install MongoDB on Mac or Windows, there is a helpful UI application that will be installed called MongoDB Compass.
-I recommend using the application for database visualization and trouble shooting.
-- If you can't find MongoDB Compass after installing MongoDB, you can make sure Compass is installed by following the[ instructions for your particular operating system found here](https://www.mongodb.com/docs/compass/current/install/).
-- For **Mac/Linux users** make sure you install mongodb-database-tools [using this tutorial](https://www.mongodb.com/docs/database-tools/installation/installation-macos/)

-##Download and import MongoDB database ##
-- Download the MongoDB ortholog database file

-- For **Mac/Linux users**
-	- In terminal, navigate (using` cd`) to the directory where you downloaded the MongoDB database .json file titled "aggregated_Apr13.json"
-	- Once in that directory, run the following command: mongoimport --db Rhizobia_db --collection aggregated_Apr13 --file aggregated_Apr13.json --jsonArray
-	- Open the MongoDB compass program
-	- Press the **Connect** button to connect to the localhost
-	- Check to see if there is a Rhizobia_DB now present

-- For **Windows users**
-	- Open MongoDB Compass
-	- Create a new database called "Rhizobia_db"
-	- Within the Rhizobia_db database, create a collection called "aggregated_Apr13"
-	- Press the **ADD DATA** button
-	- Select **Import file**
-	- Select the "aggregated_Apr13.json" file
-	- Select the **JSON** file type option
-	- Press **IMPORT**

 ## Use Raw Counts to Create PCAs From Normalized Counts ##
 - Open R/RStudio and make sure that DESeq2 and pheatmap libraries are installed